Jerome-Silabs/SE_FAE_team/OpenThread/Applications/CHIP_add_ble_ota/README.md

 sort: 6
 ---

-# 6- Adding BLE OTA to a CHIP example
+# 6- Adding BLE OTA to a CHIP example  (not stable)